Simplicity-Team/WooBoxForMIUI/README_EN.md

 ### Description

 Only MIUI13 (Android12) is supported.
-The rest of the versions may not be valid, please do not install and use.
+The rest of the versions not be valid.
-It is in the early stage of development, with fewer functions, and will be improved gradually.

 ---